Bristol Street Art Tour with Where the Wall

 Self expression in a can

 And the rest is history.
-But the Where the Wall tour of Bristol’s street art locations isn’t, in the end, about one man.
-It’s about the stories on the streets and about the many and myriad dreams expressed in aerosol.
+But the Where the Wall street art tour isn’t, in the end, about one man.
+It’s about the stories on the streets and about the myriad dreams expressed in aerosol.
 My tour today is without my family.
 But I’m thinking the teens would like the Street Art Stencil Challenge, also run by Where the Wall, a hands on group art session that families can sign up to.
 To hold a spray can and work out what their message is.

 Rob explains what the sessions are about, “Everyone gets to spray their own A2 art print based upon some laser cut stencils that we have.
 It is literally for all ages but teens are the age group we are interested in.
 We see the future of the art form coming from this generation.
 And we’ve developed a system where we use water based spray paints so there’s no noxious fumes or damage to anyone who might have breathing issues or anything so it’s very inclusive.
 And it’s just such a buzz to give the youngsters these opportunities because once the spray cans get spraying you just feel the excitement.”